Love Me Forever (song)

 "Love Me Forever" is a popular song by the Four Esquires.
-Released in the United States by independent record label Paris Records (cat. no. 509), it features orchestral backing by Sid Bass with a female session vocalist and peaked at #25 on the Billboard Hot 100 in 1957.
+Released in the United States by the independent record label Paris Records (cat. no. 509), it features orchestral backing by Sid Bass with a female session vocalist.
+The single peaked at number 25 on the Billboard Hot 100 in 1957.
 It also reached #23 on the UK Singles Chart.